spaceship-prompt/spaceship-prompt/CONTRIBUTING.md

 ## Sections

-Spaceship supports most of the popular programming langueges, runtimes, version managers, etc. If it doesn't support something what you need, feel free to open a pull-request, but answer these questions for yourself before:
+Spaceship supports most of the popular programming languages, runtimes, version managers, etc. If it doesn't support something that you need, feel free to open a pull request, but answer these questions for yourself before:

 ### Will it clutter the prompt?

 Having too much in prompt looks ugly. your much space or be shown too often.

 * **Good:** `🚀 v1.2.3`
 * **Bad:** `🚀 spasheship#c3BhY2VzaGlw`